 We listed common sources of data timeliness issues when they are caused by the data platform that is under our control.

-The world is highly interconnected, companies depend on other companies working together on a common goal.
-Manufacturers depend on suppliers, optimizing the manufacturing performance and efficiency across the whole supply chain process.
+The world is highly interconnected, and companies depend on other companies to work together on a common goal.
+Manufacturers depend on suppliers to optimize manufacturing performance and efficiency across the whole supply chain process.
 Retailers receive data from suppliers.
 Marketers delegate campaigns to external marketing agencies.

 The end-to-end process monitoring requires sharing data across collaborating business partners, not only delivering goods and services.
 For that purpose, collaborating companies decide to share data.
 When the data is shared between different parties, they play two types of roles in the process.

-• The data publisher is the business party that provides data.
-The publisher follows the agreed data contract, making sure that the data is prepared and delivered on time.
-The publisher may face technical issues in its own data pipeline, delaying the data delivery.
+- The data publisher is the business party that provides data.
+The publisher follows the agreed-upon data contract, ensuring that the data is prepared and delivered on time.
+However, the publisher may face technical issues in its own data pipeline, delaying the data delivery.

-• The data consumer is the business party that receives the data.
+- The data consumer is the business party that receives the data.
 Because data timeliness issues are cumulative, like a snowball, the consumer can be affected by two types of timeliness issues.
-Consumer’s own data pipeline can be affected by timeliness issues, or the data publisher did not provide the data on time.
+The consumer’s own data pipeline can be affected by timeliness issues, or the data publisher may not provide the data on time.
 Those two root causes must be identified to avoid raising a complaint to the data publisher when the issue is caused internally.

-Data delays caused by external parties may require handling with care.
-Especially when asking the data publisher to speed up the data delivery may require additional work that is costly.
+Data delays caused by external parties may require careful handling.
+Asking the data publisher to speed up the data delivery may require additional costly work.

-We will discuss measuring data timeliness KPIs later in this article, showing how it is calculated on timelines dashboards in DQOps.
+We will discuss measuring data timeliness KPIs later in this article and show how they are calculated on timeline dashboards in DQOps.

 Data timeliness issues in a Data Mesh